LuckyStar888888/slack-calling-vertexai-agent/README.md

-# Data Scientist - AI-Powered Data Analysis Slack Bot
+# AI-Powered Data Analysis Slack Chatbot

-A sophisticated Slack chatbot that leverages Google Cloud Vertex AI to provide intelligent data analysis capabilities.
-The bot acts as a data scientist assistant, helping users with data analysis, insights, and CSV generation through natural language requests.
+A sophisticated Slack chatbot APP that leverages Google Cloud Vertex AI to provide intelligent data analysis capabilities.
+The bot acts as a data scientist assistant, helping users with data analysis, insights, and CSV generation from the data warehouse in Google Bihquery through natural language requests.

 ## Features